[ + links to: Glossary - Timeline - Maps - Survey of Ooranye - Plan of Olhoav -

 "And when," she presently said, "we get to see the Logician, what will you do?
-Will we learn that your 'not to dodge' brings out something from your heritage on Starside?"
+Will we learn more about your 'not to dodge' policy?
+Will it bring out something from your heritage on Starside?"

 He spoke no more until they reached the top.

 Along its final stretch the path became smudged, until it petered out into the light soil.
-In this uppermost region Yadon began to deviate from his route, so that he no longer aimed directly at the summit observatory, but at a point about fifty yards to the right of that edifice.
+In this uppermost region Yadon began to deviate from his route.
+He no longer aimed directly at the summit observatory; he chose rather to head towards a point about fifty yards to the right of that edifice.

-Perhaps, thought Devlel, he intended to gauge the lie of the land before he faced the Logician.
-She followed the swerve without comment.
-She still had not made up her mind whether she liked or disliked Yadon.
-Or maybe the Starsider ought rather to be considered as a force beyond her likes or dislikes: an object of impersonal fascination.
+Devlel accompanied him without comment on his change of direction.
+Perhaps, she thought, he intended to gauge the lie of the land before he faced the Logician.
+She still had not made up her mind whether she liked or disliked Yadon, or whether maybe the Starsider ought rather to be considered as a force beyond her likes or dislikes, an object of impersonal fascination.

-Gaining the summit, they halted to gulp cool air into their lungs, while the panorama embraced them as such vistas were bound to do, inundating their thoughts and feelings, enticing their vision with the distant hues and forms of the plain and the other ridges of the Moraar, and soaking their souls in the bath of contemplation which solaces the wayfarers of Ooranye.
+Gaining the summit, they halted to gulp cool air into their lungs, while the panorama which suddenly embraced them, as was inevitable, inundated their thoughts and feelings.
+Their vision enticed with the distant hues and forms of the Moraar, their souls soaked in the bath of contemplation which habitually solaces the wayfarers of Ooranye.

-Little notions as well as big ones, fanciful comparisons and questions of scale, are apt to play about in one's head, on such heights...
-For instance, here the line on which the walkers stood was about five yards in width, hence, 'razor'-ridge was no longer quite such an appropriate term when the edge was viewed so close, yet nevertheless a microbe crawling onto the edge of a real blade would relate in comparable proportion, so maybe it was a true metaphor after all...
+On such heights, little notions as well as big ones, fanciful comparisons and questions of scale, are apt to play about in one's head.
+For instance, here the line on which the walkers stood was about five yards in width, hence, 'razor'-ridge was no longer quite such an appropriate term when the edge was viewed so close; yet after all a microbe crawling onto the edge of a real blade would relate in comparable proportion, so maybe it was a true metaphor after all...
 Turning round and about, Delvel felt a sudden affection for her companion, he being likewise moved by splendours and curiosities.

 Only so much affection, though, and no more.
-The breezy thrill of Yadon's presence was too harsh and eerie for romance.
-His companionship offered satisfaction of a rarer, nameless kind.
+The thrill of Yadon's presence was too harsh and eerie for romance.
+His companionship offered satisfaction of a rarer kind.

-Give him that other credit, then, she told herself.
+Give him that credit, then, Devlel told herself.
 He had furnished the excuse that had brought her here.
-Never before had she bothered to climb this ridge; she'd taken it for granted all her life.
-And now she knew that the impetus would never have come from Strao Gheren.
+Never before had she bothered to climb this ridge.
+She had taken it for granted all her life.
+And now she realized that the impetus would never have come from Strao Gheren.
 The cartographer had shrunk in her perspective...
-Strao was predictable compared with Yadon.
+Strao Gheren was predictable compared with Yadon.

-The man from Starside, meanwhile, had stepped to the ridge's further side.
+...Meanwhile the man from Starside had stepped to the ridge's further side.

-"Yes, but," insisted Yadon, still intent on the scene below, "what kind of accident leads to undamaged vehicles being abandoned - and no bodies visible?
-What could fit those facts?"
+"Yes, but," insisted Yadon, still intent on the scene below, "what kind of accident leads to undamaged vehicles being abandoned - and no bodies visible?"

 "Rather than brood about it, look there," and she touched Yadon's sleeve so as to bring him round to face the porch of the observatory.

-The form which had emerged from between the pillars, was one from which she expected to recoil, to flinch, to squirm - for it roused the memory of an affront which had lain sore in her mind for a couple of thousand days.
+The form which had emerged from between the pillars, was one from which she expected to recoil, for it roused the memory of an old affront, a humiliation which had lain sore in her mind for a couple of thousand days.

-Indeed the awakened memory rushed at her, snatching at her wits; her attention was enveloped.
-Oh, the supreme embarrassment of that never-forgotten occasion, which now almost caused her to growl!
+The awakened memory rushed at her, snatching at her wits.
+Oh, the supreme embarrassment of that never-forgotten occasion!
+Almost she growled out loud.

-She had been a young, eagerly curious girl when the arrogant forg, Laro Hing, had for once descended to give talks and answer questions from the folk of Oblannerad.
+She had been a young, eagerly curious girl when the arrogant forg, Laro Hing, had for once descended from his lofty workshop to give talks and answer questions from the folk of Oblannerad.
 Some of them he had answered quite fairly.
 But not hers!
+She winced anew.

-Yet even as she winced anew, the old memory went out of focus; its grip faltered, slackened, lost all its immediacy; the hot shame lost precision, the embarrassment unexpectedly died.
+Yet as the moments ticked by the old memory went out of focus; faltered, slackened, lost all its immediacy.
+The hot shame unexpectedly died.

-She couldn't even clearly recall, now, what her public question had been.
+She couldn't even clearly recall what her public question had been.
 She only knew it had been perfectly sensible, and had not deserved the put-down he'd issued; and now - she suddenly realized - she couldn't really remember the put-down itself.
 Something about "I haven't time to teach" - but no further details.
-Wondrous how it now mattered so little!
-It was as though it had been thrown right out of her brain-storage and the space used for other things.
+Wondrous how it could wink in and out of her concerns!
+It was as though her brain had found it in storage and thrown it out, the space it had occupied now freed for other things.

-Now, she was big with a new mood of self-assertion while the scruffy savant took a step towards them.
+Now, she was big with a new mood of self-assertion.

-"He's decided, he's coming towards us," she said to Yadon.
+"He's decided, he's coming towards us, the scruffy savant himself," she said to Yadon.
 "Should we meet him half-way?"

-"I think not," her companion replied.
-"Let's wait for him to show us what he wants."
+Her companion replied, "Let's wait for him to show us what he wants."

 Ten yards off and closing, Laro Hing boomed, "Skimmjard, sponndarou!"
 Next, at half that distance he halted, his stance wide, suggesting a reflex urge to block them off should they try to reach his door.
-Slightly less loudly, he spoke again.
-"This is remarkably soon after the previous visitor," he declared; "perhaps Strao Gheren had forgotten something?"
+He again spoke: "This is remarkably soon after the previous visitor.
+Perhaps Strao Gheren sent you to say he had forgotten something?"

 "...but who are you?" the Logician continued.

-"So you must be, since you bring no artefacts with you; nothing for me to work on."
+"So you must be, since you bring nothing for me to work on."

-This sounded like a rebuke for wasting the savant's time, yet Devlel felt no anxiety on Yadon's behalf.
-Rather, her heart hammered in her breast with concern for for the feelings of Laro Hing.
+This sounded like a rebuke for wasting the savant's time, yet Devlel's heart was hammering not on Yadon's behalf but out of sudden concern for the feelings of the Logician!
 What in the world was going on inside her?
-Rapport with that two-named forg!
-Distance from her single-named companion!
+Rapport with that two-named forg, Laro Hing, and distance from her single-named companion, Yadon!
 She still admired Yadon, but her concern was all the other way.
-She felt no apprehension for what trouble the Starsider might get into.
+She felt no apprehension for what might happen to the Starsider.

 "And if you were to take one," remarked the other, "the former owners would certainly not claim that you had robbed them."

-So, thought both listeners, the owners had fled.
+So, the owners had fled.
 The implication was one which no Wayfarer could ignore.